Chart Color Schemes

 An assessment of population growth drivers in Brighton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Brighton's population, as per AreaSearch's analysis, is approximately 24,277 by November 2025.
-This figure indicates a rise of 1,519 individuals, representing a 6.7% increase since the 2021 Census, which reported a population of 22,758.
-The change is inferred from the estimated resident population of 24,107 in June 2024 and an additional 273 validated new addresses since the Census date.
-This results in a density ratio of 2,960 persons per square kilometer, placing Brighton in the upper quartile relative to national locations assessed by AreaSearch.
-Brighton's growth of 6.7% since the 2021 census outpaces the SA3 area's 5.4%, positioning it as a growth leader in the region.
-Overseas migration was the primary driver of population growth during recent periods.
+Brighton's population, as of February 2026, is approximately 24,836.
+This figure represents an increase of 2,078 people since the 2021 Census, which reported a population of 22,758.
+The growth is inferred from the estimated resident population of 24,107 in June 2024 and an additional 288 validated new addresses since the Census date.
+This results in a population density ratio of 3,028 persons per square kilometer, placing Brighton in the upper quartile relative to other locations assessed by AreaSearch.
+Brighton's growth rate of 9.1% since the 2021 census exceeds both the SA4 region (8.7%) and the SA3 area, indicating it as a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to population projections, Brighton is expected to increase by just below the median of national statistical areas, with an anticipated expansion of 2,574 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 9.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+According to population projections, Brighton is expected to increase by just below the median of national statistical areas, expanding by 2,574 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 7.4% over the 17 years.

 Frequently Asked Questions - Population